 How does it work?Chemicals in holy basil are thought to decrease pain and swelling (inflammation).
 Other chemicals might lower blood sugar in people with diabetes.

 There is interest in using holy basil seed oil for cancer.
-Beginning research suggests that the oil can slow progression and improve survival rate in animals with certain types of cancer.
+Early research suggests that the oil can slow progression and improve survival rate in animals with certain types of cancer.
 Researchers think this benefit may be explained by the oil’s ability to act as an antioxidant.

 Uses & Effectiveness